Hyperparathyroidism: Primary

 Primary hyperparathyroidism results from a hyperfunction of the parathyroid glands themselves.
 The oversecretion of PTH is due to a parathyroid adenoma, parathyroid hyperplasia, or rarely, a parathyroid carcinoma.
 This disease is often characterized by the quartet stones, bones, groans, and psychiatric overtones referring to the presence of kidney stones, hypercalcemia, constipation, and peptic ulcers, as well as depression, respectively.

 In a minority of cases, this occurs as part of a multiple endocrine neoplasia (MEN) syndrome, either type 1 (caused by a mutation in the gene MEN1) or type 2a (caused by a mutation in the gene RET), which is also associated with the adrenal tumor pheochromocytoma.
 Other mutations that have been linked to parathyroid neoplasia include mutations in the genes HRPT2 and CASR.

 Patients with bipolar disorder who are receiving long-term lithium treatment are at increased risk for hyperparathyroidism.
 Elevated calcium levels are found in 15% to 20% of patients who have been taking lithium long-term.
 However, only a few of these patients have significantly elevated levels of parathyroid hormone and clinical symptoms of hyperparathyroidism.
+Lithium-associated hyperparathyroidism leads to hypercalcemia in about 4% of lithium-treated patients.
+Calcium levels should be checked for patients undergoing long-term lithium treatment.
 Lithium-associated hyperparathyroidism is usually caused by a single parathyroid adenoma.